guiwitz/pycra-tools/README.md

 mycut = cut(["filename.cut"])
 # Converting the complex data into dB data
 mycut = decibel(mycut)
-# Plotting the db data variable from "mycut"
+# Plotting the db data variable from "mycut".
+Since the db has too many dimensions we need to slice it.
-plotcut(mycut.db)
+# Here we choose only the co-polar component.
+plotcut(mycut.db.sel(comp="Co"))
 ```

 For gridfiles: